decarlof/project/README.rst

 =======

-`Project <https://github.com/decarlof/project>`_ provides an template doc to add to any project.
+`Project <https://github.com/decarlof/project>`_ provides a template doc to add to any project.

 Documentation
 -------------